censorship-no-archive/ceno1/doc/CENOProtocol.md

 ### Agents on the client's side

-`Ceno Client (CC)` is the client-side HTTP proxy application that receives requests for documents and communicates with other agents to find or create bundles for those documents.
+`CENO Client (CC)` is the client-side HTTP proxy application that receives requests for documents and communicates with other agents to find or create bundles for those documents.
 Runs on port 3090.

 `Local Cache Server (LCS)` is responsible for retrieving and serving bundles from the underlying storage medium.
-This is a separate agent so that multiple storage mediums can be used interchangably or together.
+This is a separate agent so that multiple storage mediums can be used interchangeably or together.
 Runs on port 3091.

 `Request Sender (RS)` is responsible for forwarding requests to have bundles created to the bridge.
-It will communicate with nodes in the network outside of the censored zone.
 Runs on port 3092.

 ### Agents on the bridge side

-`Request Receiver (RR)` receives requests from the Request Senders of clients and queues them to have the pages requested bundled.
+`Request Receiver (RR)` receives requests from the Request Senders of clients and queues them to have the pages requested bundled and inserted in the storage mediums.
 Runs on port 3093.

 `Bundle Server (BS)` creates bundles for requested pages.
 Runs on port 3094.

 `Bundle Inserter (BI)` stores bundles in the storage mediums accessible to clients.
 Runs on port 3095.

 Any of the underlying technologies might provide the functionality of multiple agents.
-For example, in the case of freenet, the client-side plugin might server as BRS and RS at the same time.
+For example, in the case of Freenet, the client-side plugin might serve as LCS and RS at the same time.
 Also, agents are responsible for keeping their own state and act accordingly to interactions with other agents.
-As an example, RS should only send a single freemail for a URL no matter how many "send request to the bridge" messages receives from the CC.
+As an example, RS should only send a single request for a URL no matter how many "send request to the bridge" messages receives from the CC.

 ## Syntax

 `<url>` will always refer to the URL to be fetched, bundled, and cached.
 The URL will always be base64-encoded after leaving the CC except during processing.

-`<now>` will always refer to a datetime value corresponding to whatever the current time is.
+`<now>` will always refer to a datetime value (POSIX time) corresponding to whatever the current time is.

 `<bundle>` will always refer to the bundled document corresponding to `<url>`.

-`<[agent]>` refers to the address of a given agent.
+`<[agent]>` refers to the network address of a given agent.

 `[<METHOD> <value>]` is the notation that will be used to describe an HTTP request, where `METHOD` will be one of the standard
 HTTP methods (GET, POST, PUT, ...) or `write` in the case of a response.